v79/Cantilever/src/main/resources/CDK Migration Notes.md

 - A lot of fairly pointless faffing about with logging and version numbers and stuff.
 - Destroyed the dev stack and recreated it.

+## 31/07/2025

+- Big detour into trying to get the LambdaContext.logger into the API class.
+This involved changes to the APIViaduct project and to all the controller classes.
+But it was in vain, the lambda context was never initialised at the right time.
+It's unfortunate that I can't use the lambda logger in the API.
+It might be able to recreate the log format through custom log4j2 configuration but I've never been good with log4j2 configuration.